 UKAD - UK Anti-Doping, the 'national organisation dedicated to protecting a culture of clean sport'.
 UKAD are conducting an on-going investigation into British Cycling and Team Sky, which has not yet been given an end date.

-Culture, Media and Sport (CMS) select committee – a group of British MPs that are currently conducting an inquiry into doping in UK sport.
+Digital, Culture, Media and Sport (DCMS) select committee - a group of British MPs that are currently conducting an inquiry into doping in UK sport.
 No end date has been set.

 Dave Brailsford - team principal of Team Sky.